 Starting in medias res, “Frankenstein” uses the epistolary format — a story told through letters — to tell the narrative out of linear order.
 This structural element is arguably the strongest aspect of Shelley’s work: by starting near the end, stakes are set as we already know Victor’s ultimate fate.

 Within the main “Frankenstein’s creature” thread itself, however, the exposition about Victor’s background is a bit slow.
 But once Victor brings his creation to life, the story rapidly accelerates.
-One thing leads to the next as Victor’s actions lead to runaway consequences for himself and those closest to him.
-By the end of volume one, I found myself catching my breath with the breakneck pace of the plot.
+One thing leads to the next as Victor’s actions cause runaway consequences for himself and those closest to him.
+By the end of volume one, I found myself trying to catch my breath with the breakneck pace of the plot.

 While some plot elements are resolved too quickly and conveniently earlier in the book, like how the creature suddenly finds a massive coat in his size in the middle of the forest, Shelley ultimately manages to stick the landing at the end.
 All the narrative threads are satisfyingly and neatly tied up, even those from the start of volume one.